|Nutrition Facts (per serving)|

 Greek yogurt has that thick rich and creamy consistency I was looking for.
 I also knew that for my peppers, I wanted to give them some color, so heating them up so they got a little black would really help them stand out and bring out a great flavor, better that just dicing them up and putting them in.

 The remaining ingredients were the result of trial and error.
-I love garlic, so that’s got to be in there, plus I wanted to kick my kick from the chili powder vs the chili, since despite my love for spice, I can’t handle it too much.
+I love garlic so that’s got to be in there, plus I wanted to kick my kick from the chili powder versus the chili, since despite my love for spice, I can’t handle it too much.

 You may want to adjust the chili if you’re using something more spicy than a mild pepper (or not, it’s up to you on the level of heat you’d like).

 This goes great dipped with pita, bread, and even some in season veggies.
 Taste and adjust to fit your preference.

 Now, go enjoy so creamy spicy feta.